bjunoxx98/khairul-unity-fyp/README.md

 Brief Explanation:-----------------------------

-  Scenes File
+  Scenes File:

   All the game scenes are located at 'Assets/SG/Scenes' folder.

-  Script File
+  Script File:

   Most of the important scripts are located in the 'Assets' folder while other are placed in other unorganized folder.

-  Prefab / Materials
+  Prefab / Materials:

   For ingredients, most of the prefab and materials used are located in the 'Assets/Craft Engine Pack (Demo)/Resources/'.

   Database:

   I am using https://www.awardspace.com/ for the database and file hosting, which contains database and PHP files.
   All the database-related scripts are placed unorganized in 'Assets' folder.

-  Player movement-interactable scripts
+  Player movement-interactable scripts:

   I am using Craft Engine Pack (Demo) from Assets store for the player movement and interaction.

 Long Explanation:------------------------------